Tyler Freeman Preview, Player Props: Guardians vs. Tigers

-The Cleveland Guardians, including Tyler Freeman (.267 slugging percentage in past 10 games, including no homers), battle starter Tarik Skubal and the Detroit Tigers at Progressive Field, Friday at 4:10 PM ET.
+Tyler Freeman -- .200 average over his past 10 games -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Matt Manning on the hill, on August 19 at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Reds.
+In his most recent game he had a hitless showing (0-for-4) against the Tigers.

 Tyler Freeman Game Info & Props vs. the Tigers